Overtime – Episode #706: Ben Shapiro, Tim Alberta

 All time.

-I mean, a million things where he's a patriot.
+I mean, a million things where he's he's a patriot.

-I mean, he used to be a big part of bringing these honor flights of vets to BC every year.
+And for the military alone, I mean, he used to be a big part of bringing these honor flights of vets to D.C. every year.

 Well, Trump says we don't need destructive woke recipients getting our cherished American awards.